EndhaC/cyclistic_case_study/README.md

 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 To do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

+My goal is simply to showcase my work process as a Data Analyst.

 # Scenario

 Cyclistic's Director of Marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, the marketing team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, the marketing team will design a new strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve of our recommendations.
 To convince these executives, the analyst team has to provide a thorough report backed with relevant data.